Latest Taiko (TAIKO) News Update

 Deep Dive

-"gm. 🥁 In case you missed it, transactions on Taiko mainnet are now 20–30x faster" – @taikoxyz (814k followers · 18 August 2025 07:44 UTC) View original post What this means: This is bullish for $TAIKO because the "based preconfirmations" upgrade directly improves user experience and scalability, strengthening its value proposition as a high-performance Ethereum Layer 2.
+"gm. 🥁 In case you missed it, transactions on Taiko mainnet are now 20–30x faster" – @taikoxyz (806K followers · 18 August 2025 07:44 UTC) View original post What this means: This is bullish for $TAIKO because it directly markets a major technical upgrade (preconfirmations) that improves user experience, potentially driving adoption and reinforcing its unique value proposition as a decentralized, high-performance Layer 2.

 Conclusion